-There is no definitive list for which games work on Arcade, because that will vary based on your hardware and configuration.
+Games aren't guaranteed to work correctly on Arcade currently, and whether they work will vary considerably based on your hardware and configuration.
 This article contains some tips that may fix your issues, but in case you are not satisfied with how Arcade is working with a specific game, please consider using the Computers tab in the meantime, which should be much more reliable.

 What to check when I'm having issues?

 The person hosting the game can try a few things below.
 If you're just a guest, warn the host if possible or try joining another game.

 - Make sure to restart the game and Parsec in the tray bar before each hosting attempt

 - Run the game in windowed mode before attempting to host

 - Check if Parsec is lacking needed permissions

 - Make sure that your game isn't running as administrator, as it'll otherwise not show up as a hosting option or will fail with an error.
 Steam should also not run as administrator, because otherwise it will elevate your games as well

 - Some programs that interact with the game files or produce an in-game overlay (ignoring Steam) may prevent Parsec from hosting correctly, such as MSIAfterburner, Rivatuner, OBS (using game capture mode), or similar.
 Try disabling overlays or closing the programs before starting the game and attempting to host